elfhosted/elfhosted.com/docs/app/vaultwarden.md

 No, your data is encrypted client-side.
 All we do is host the database.
 You can confirm this, by backing up your data, and examining it (see above).

+### How do I enable the admin page?

+Per the [upstream docs](https://github.com/dani-garcia/vaultwarden/wiki/Enabling-admin-page), you need to supply an `ADMIN_TOKEN` environment variable to VaultWarden.

+It's an advanced / beta operation, but you can achieve this with [ElfBot][elfbot]! :robot:

 {% include 'app_footer.md' %}